 Ice breaker questions for work concluded

-We hope that you have enjoyed reading through our weird and wonderful ice breaker questions for work!
-There is a fantastic mixture of questions to be taking note of and there are some great ones for interviews, meetings and training sessions.
+We hope you enjoyed reading through our weird and wonderful list of ice breaker questions for work, there’s a fantastic mix of questions to help reduce the level of cringing your team experience at the mention of ice breakers so now they can look forward to meetings and training sessions without the dread of ice breakers.
 We have used these ourselves to get to know a new employee, kick start a group meeting or even in one to one meetings.

-If you’re looking for meeting room hire in Staffordshire, then we have 32 rooms available for you to choose from.
+Let us support you further with our meeting room hire in Staffordshire.
+We have 32 rooms available for you to choose from with a variety of room layouts available.
 At Yarnfield Park, we also have a number of enticing meeting packages including day delegate rates and 24 hour packages.
 We can also tailor our packages to suit your requirements, be that accommodation, food and drink or just simply meeting room hire.